• Chemistry - Materials

 Description

-The Institut Jean-Pierre Bourgin - Sciences du Végétal (IJPB) is one of the largest plant science research centres in Europe, bringing together a range of multidisciplinary resources and skills (biology, chemistry and applied mathematics) that is unique in France.
+The Institute Jean-Pierre Bourgin for Plant Sciences (IJPB), is one of the largest plant science research centres in Europe and is renowned for its unique combination of experimental resources and multidisciplinary expertise in biology, chemistry and applied mathematics.

-Research is organised around three main areas, ensuring a continuum of research from knowledge production to innovation in plant biology:
+Research activities are structured within three axes, ensuring a continuum from knowledge generation to innovation in plant biology:

-> Area 2: Design tomorrow's plants for sustainable agriculture in the face of climate change
+> Axis 2: Designing Smart Crops for sustainable agriculture in the face of climate change

-> Area 3: Developing new plant-derived products for food and non-food uses
+> Axis 3: Towards novel plant-based products for food and non-food uses

-In addition, our new unit trajectory (2026-2030) includes three flagship projects, located at the interface of several teams and drawing on our existing resources (projects and infrastructures):
+Our new unit strategy (2026–2030) also includes three flagship projects, positioned at the interface between several teams and building on existing resources (projects and infrastructures):

-> Flagship project 1: Development of new genomic techniques: from the laboratory to the field.
+> Flagship Project 1: Development of new breeding technologies in plants: from lab to field.

-Our activities also include the transfer and sharing of knowledge through teaching, training, mediation and partnerships.
+We also promote knowledge transfer through teaching, training, outreach and partnerships.

 Contacts